EBI-Metabolights/metabolights-editor/README.md

 - [Install angular CLI](https://angular.io/cli) to get started

-- Run `ng serve` for a dev server.
+- Run `ng serve --serve-path /metabolights/editor` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Editor by default connects to [MetaboLights DEV](https://wwwdev.ebi.ac.uk/metabolights) webservices (a development server to test new features).
 You may need to create a DEV account inorder to login and test.